anantad/heartbeat-tactic-detection/README.md

 # heartbeat-tactic-detection
-Example code to experiment heartbeat detection algorithm
+Example code to experiment heartbeat detection algorithm.

+HBTAlgorithm.java is the main class.